The End We Start From: Plot

-Protracted storms and heavy rain cause London to be flooded just as the Woman goes into labour, giving birth to her newborn baby son Zeb.
-With incessant rain the flooding spreads to other low-lying areas of Britain, triggering a country-wide crisis with food supplies and accommodations for people displaced by the ecological disaster.
-The woman and her husband R are forced to flee with their baby to R's parents.
-The woman and R live comfortably with R's parents until they begin to run out of supplies.
-R and his parents leave the Woman and Zeb at the house to get food from a distribution facility.
-While they are gone, the Woman passes the time playing with Zeb.
-That evening, a man and boy show up at the Woman's home and eat some of her food before leaving.
-R and his father return home, distraught at the death of R's mother.
-Shortly after, R's distraught father N dies by suicide, leaving R badly traumatised.
+Protracted storms and heavy rain cause low-lying parts of London to be flooded just as a woman goes into labour, giving birth to a baby son, Zeb.
+With incessant rain, the flooding spreads to other areas of Britain, triggering a country-wide crisis for food supplies and accommodations for displaced people.

+The woman and her husband, R, flee with their baby to the home of R's parents, where they live comfortably until they begin to run out of supplies.
+R and his parents leave the woman and Zeb at the house to go get food from a distribution facility.
+While they are gone, the woman passes the time playing with Zeb.
+In the evening, a man and boy she does not know show up at the house and she fearfully serves them some food she has prepared; they then leave.
+R and his father return home, distraught at the death of R's mother, who was trampled by a mob.
+Shortly after, R's father, N, commits suicide, leaving R further traumatised.

-Woman and R decide to go to a local shelter, but R is unable to join the Woman and Zeb as the shelter will only take one caregiver per child.
-The Woman makes friends with O, another mother with a five month old girl.
-Sometime later, the shelter gets attacked by raiders.
-The Woman and O escape and find a man, AB, who is alone.
-He confirms O's story that there is an island commune to the north, where he stayed for some time before leaving, concerned that they refused to remember how society was.
+After failing to obtain food at another distribution centre, the woman and R decide to go to a shelter, but R is unable to stay with his wife and Zeb, as the shelter will only take one caregiver per child.
+While staying in the shelter, the woman makes friends with O, another mother, who has a five-month-old girl.
+O tells her about a friend who lives in a commune on an island and talks about going there.

+Sometime later, the shelter is attacked by raiders.
+The woman and O escape, and are taken some distance by two men in a car.
+After walking further, they come across a man, AB, who is alone and offers to share his food with them.
+He confirms O's story about the commune and says that he stayed there for some time before leaving, concerned that the people there wanted to forget how things used to be.

-After AB departs, heading back to a city, the Woman, Zeb, O, and her baby travel North.
-They eventually reach the northern dock AB mentioned, where a boat picks them up the next day.
-While at a remote island off the coast of Scotland, Woman finds the desire of the commune's residents to be shielded from the rest of the world too stifling and difficult to accept, while also missing her husband.
-The Woman and O say goodbye to each other before the Woman and Zeb are taken back to the mainland.
-They make their way south, stealing a car along the way.
-Eventually, the Woman gets taken into London, where she makes her way to her home.
-While cleaning up, the Woman and Zeb are reunited with R when he returns home.
+After AB departs, heading back to the city he came from, the woman and Zeb travel to the coast with O and her baby.
+They eventually reach a pier AB told them about, where a boat picks them up sometime later.
+While on a remote island, the woman finds the desire of the commune's residents to be shielded from the rest of the world too stifling and difficult to accept, and she also misses her husband.
+She decides to leave.

+The woman says goodbye to O before returning to the mainland with Zeb.
+She makes her way toward London, stealing a car along the way.
+After abandoning the car, the woman, still with Zeb, boards a bus taking volunteers to do clean-up work in exchange for food and shelter.
+In London, she makes her way to the family house.
+As she begins cleaning up, with Zeb seated on the floor, R returns home.
+He slowly approaches her, while Zeb shakily stands up and starts walking.